Sunday, June 2020

 The ceremony starts at 1:30pm and typically lasts about an hour.
 The reception following the ceremony should wind down around 4:30 – 5:00 pm.

-Beverages and appetizers will be served buffet-style at the reception.
+Beverages and light appetizers will be served buffet-style at the reception.

 There is a large lot which should accommodate all graduates and their guests

-Your cap and gown do not need to be returned after the ceremony.
+Your cap, gown, and hood do not need to be returned after the ceremony.
 They are yours to keep.

 Graduates do not take individual professional portraits.
-We have volunteer photographers who capture the ceremony & reception, and who take a snapshot of each graduate as he/she receives their diploma.
+We typically have volunteer photographers who capture the ceremony & reception, and who take a snapshot of each graduate as he/she receives their diploma.
 There is also a group photo taken after the ceremony.
 You can certainly ask one of the photographers to take an individual, family, or other group shot before the ceremony or during the reception.
-Digital copies of the photos are available to graduates free of charge.
+Digital copies of the photos taken by volunteer photographers are available to graduates free of charge.
+We occasionally may hire a professional photographer for marketing purposes.
+Shots taken by the professional photographer may require a fee to purchase.

 About a month before graduation, graduates will receive an email informing them who they selected to speak